Do glasses cause dark circles? This is one of the most common questions that every glasses wearer has in his or her mind.

 - The magnifying lenses in your glasses bring more focus on any irregularity or discolouration under your eyes.
 So you better wear a concealer to hide away your dark circles.

 - Apply an under eye cream before you go to sleep to lighten the appearance of dark circles.
-Eye creams containing retinol and Vitamin C will go deep in your skin and bring the best results.
+Eye creams containing retinol, or a Vitamin C eye cream will go deep in your skin and bring the best results.
 Put it on gently so you won’t irritate the thin skin around your eye area.

 - If your eyes feel stressed or tired, massage them gently to boost the blood circulation and prevent the growth of darkness under your eyes.
 Also, take off your glasses from time to time to give your eyes and nose some rest.